-High blood pressure, also known as hypertension, is no stranger to the American population.
-According to the Centers for Disease Control and Prevention, 1 in 3 adults in the United States have high blood pressure.1This condition is characterized by a blood pressure level of 140/90 mmHg or higher.
-It can increase your risk for undesirable conditions such as heart disease, stroke, kidney disease, and blindness – just to name a few.2
+In the United States, every 1 in 3 adults suffers from high blood pressure or hypertension.1 This condition is characterized by a blood pressure level of 140/90 mmHg or higher.
+It can increase your risk for undesirable conditions, such as heart disease, stroke, kidney disease, and blindness – to name just a few.2

 DASH To Lower Your Blood Pressure

-1. Dark Chocolate
+2. Dark Chocolate

 Polyphenols (organic chemicals) found in cocoa, especially flavanols, boast powerful antioxidant and anti-inflammatory properties.
-They have been shown to increase the production of nitric oxide, which dilates blood vessels and helps lower blood pressure.
-In fact, a study in the Journal of Nutrition found that consuming flavanol-rich dark chocolate for just 15 days reduced hypertension.
+They have been shown to increase the production of nitric oxide, which dilates blood vessels.
+In fact, a study in the Journal of Nutrition found that consuming 100 gm flavanol-rich dark chocolate daily for just 15 days reduced hypertension.

 If you have hypertension, a simple bowl of oats can turn things around.
 Research has found that soluble fiber-rich whole oats have the ability to significantly lower blood pressure.
 They can also reduce the level of “bad cholesterol” in your body.
-Talk about a power-packed breakfast that can help your heart in multiple ways.6
+Talk about a power-packed breakfast that can help your heart in multiple ways.8

 This juicy summer fruit is loaded with amino acids (L-citrulline) which can increase nitric oxide production.
 Nitric oxide widens your blood vessels and is associated with lower blood pressure.